 Travellers arriving from infected areas are required to produce proof of a yellow fever vaccination, and vaccinations may be recommended for hepatitis A and hepatitis B, though these are not required.
 Health concerns will depend on whether or not you are traveling to the remote areas of the Sultanate.
 In Bandar Seri Begawan and the large towns the tap water is safe to drink and world-class medical facilities are available.
 However, if you are exploring the remote wilderness you should drink bottled water only and consider additional vaccinations for typhoid, tetanus, rabies and Japanese encephalitis, depending on duration of visit and planned activities.
 Dengue fever outbreaks and other mosquito-borne diseases are common.
 Take precautions against mosquito bites including using insect repellent at all times.
 Frequently there is a smoke haze across some parts of Brunei, typically from July to October, which may cause respiratory problems.
 You are strongly advised to take out comprehensive medical insurance that includes the option of emergency repatriation.

-A 10% service charge is normally included in all hotel, taxi, bar and restaurant bills, and further tipping is not necessary.
+A 10 percent service charge is normally included in all hotel, taxi, bar and restaurant bills, and further tipping is not necessary.

 It is considered rude to show the soles of your feet when seated opposite a person, so avoid crossing your legs.
 When pointing or passing something use your right hand.
 If you need to gesticulate, use the thumb of your right hand with the other fingers remaining closed.
-Greet business associates with a handshake although not with a member of the opposite sex.
-When making small talk be cautious about making comments regarding local issues, especially those pertaining to the royal family.
+Greet business associates with a handshake, although not if they are members of the opposite sex.
+When making small talk, be cautious about making comments regarding local issues, especially those pertaining to the royal family.

 Dress smartly for business meetings; a suit and tie is expected.
-Office hours are typically Monday to Thurs 8am to 5pm, Saturdays 8am to 12pm.
+Office hours are typically Monday to Thursday 8am to 5pm, and Saturdays 8am to 12pm.
 Shortened office hours operate during the fasting month of Ramadan.
-Greet business associates with a handshake although not with a member of the opposite sex.
+Greet business associates with a handshake, although not members of the opposite sex.

 The international country dialling code for Brunei is +673.
 The outgoing code is 00, followed by the relevant country code (e.g. 0044 for the United Kingdom).
 City/area codes are in use e.g. 2 for Bandar Seri Begawan.
 Mobile phone GSM 900 and 3G 2100 networks operate throughout the country.
 High speed internet access is widely available in the main towns and large hotels.